From Managing to Mentoring: Multiplying the Moment with Meaning

 what I do with them.

-status, and helped establish formal bylaws — all of which laid a
+I helped resolve longstanding cases, co-created a new Code of Ethics, filed trademark paperwork, removed our delinquent legal status, and helped establish formal bylaws - all of which laid a stronger foundation for our future.

 A Personal Dream in Motion

 Back in 2018, I made a Radical Honesty life plan.
-It included
+It included finding

-time, and building a meaningful online space.✅ I now have a large
+✅ I now have a large

-retreat property in the Sierra foothills. ✅ I’ve mostly left
+retreat property in the Sierra foothills.

-computer security. 🔄 I’m writing, building, mentoring. 🔄 My dream
+🔄 I’m writing, building, mentoring.

-continues to unfold.
+My dream continues to unfold.

-From July 2020 to December 2023, I led 175 Radical Honesty
+From July 2020 to December 2023, I led 175 Radical Honesty fellowships.
+I co-led 8-week courses, supported trainer training, and was welcomed as a trainer candidate despite the program being closed.

-healing and mentoring practice rooted in honesty, care, and recovery
+Now, I’m developing Radical Sincerity at RadicalSincerity.org - a healing and mentoring practice rooted in honesty, care, and recovery from codependency and family dysfunction.

-With gratitude,Jesper Jurcenoks
+With gratitudeJesper Jurcenoks